PaddlePaddle/Paddle/doc/design/table.md

   std::unique_ptr<std::unordered_map<KEY, VALUE>> map_;
 };
 ```

+## Note
-table should use buddy allocator to allocate memory.
+- Table should use buddy allocator to allocate memory.
+- KEY and VALUE should be implemented and registered to the framework.